NixOS/nix/doc/manual/src/expressions/generic-builder.md

 The builders for almost all Unix packages look like this — set up some environment variables, unpack the sources, configure, build, and install.
 For this reason the standard environment provides some Bash functions that automate the build process.
-A builder using the generic build facilities in shown in [example\_title](#ex-hello-builder2).
+Here is what a builder using the generic build facilities looks like:

-    buildInputs="$perl"
+    buildInputs="$perl" ①

-    source $stdenv/setup
+    source $stdenv/setup ②

-    genericBuild
+    genericBuild ③

+Here is what each line means:

-  - The `buildInputs` variable tells `setup` to use the indicated packages as “inputs”.
+1. The `buildInputs` variable tells `setup` to use the indicated packages as “inputs”.
 This means that if a package provides a `bin` subdirectory, it's added to `PATH`; if it has a `include` subdirectory, it's added to GCC's header search path; and so on.\[1\]

-  - The function `genericBuild` is defined in the file `$stdenv/setup`.
+2. The function `genericBuild` is defined in the file `$stdenv/setup`.

-  - The final step calls the shell function `genericBuild`, which performs the steps that were done explicitly in [???](#ex-hello-builder).
+3. The final step calls the shell function `genericBuild`, which performs the steps that were done explicitly in [???](#ex-hello-builder).
 The generic builder is smart enough to figure out whether to unpack the sources using `gzip`, `bzip2`, etc.